 DISCLOSURE: Some of these companies pay a fee or offer a discount on account fees when you sign up through another client’s referral link.
-None of the links from this site are referral links, and I do not receive compensation of any kind if you decide to open an account.
+I do not receive compensation of any kind if you decide to open an account.

 I have to thank John Roberston, author of The Value of Simple for his invaluable assistance with the vagaries of conditional formatting and “=if” formulas, as well as Randy Cass of NestWealth, Andrew Kirkland and James Gauthier of Justwealth, Tea Nicola of WealthBar, Michael Katchen of Wealthsimple, Bruce Seago of ShareOwner, Pramod Udiaver of Invisor, Navid Boostani of ModernAdvisor, and David Toyne of Steadyhand for their remarkably candid responses to my very wordy emails and many, many questions.

 I want to hear your feedback if you are a client of these companies (or eventually decided against it).
 Please share your experience in the survey form below.

 What are other users saying about these companies after using the investment fee calculator as part of the process?